Lecture from: 16.09.2025 | Video: Video ETHZ

 Principle #2: The Cost of Something Is What You Give Up to Get It

-The true cost of any action is its opportunity cost, the value of the best alternative that you forgo.
-It’s not just about money spent, but about opportunities lost.
+The true cost of any action is its opportunity cost, the value of the best alternative that is forgone.
+Cost is not just about money spent; it is about opportunities lost.

 The Opportunity Cost of an ETH Degree

-The cost of your degree isn’t just tuition and living expenses.
-The most significant component is the income you could have earned by working instead.
-That forgone salary is the opportunity cost of your time.
+The cost of a degree is not just tuition and living expenses.
+The most significant component is often the income that could have been earned by working instead.
+That forgone salary represents the opportunity cost of time spent studying.

 Principle #3: Rational People Think at the Margin

-Economists model individuals as rational agents who systematically and purposefully do their best to achieve their objectives.
-Rational decisions are not made on an all-or-nothing basis, but through marginal analysis.
-This involves comparing the additional benefits (marginal benefits) and additional costs (marginal costs) of a small, incremental change to a plan.
-Action is taken only if .
+Economists model individuals as rational agents who systematically and purposefully pursue their objectives.
+Rational decisions are not made on an all-or-nothing basis but through marginal analysis, comparing the additional benefits (marginal benefits, ) and additional costs (marginal costs, ) of a small, incremental change.

 Principle #4: People Respond to Incentives